Yehorchenkov/PM4U_11ty/src/content/events/event-uip.md

 - Venue (onsite part): **Institute of Management of Slovak University of Technology in Bratislava, Vazovova 5, Bratislava, 812 43**
 - Participation: **Free of charge**
 - Official language: **English**
+- Certificate of Participation: **A certificate of participation will be provided to attendees.**

 <h2 class="subtitle"id="prg-committee">Lecture 2: Modern History of Ukraine: The Path to Eurointegration</h2>